Go back to Insights >

 Overall, preparing for the threat of quantum computing requires a proactive, agile and forward-thinking approach.

-By taking these steps, companies can help ensure the security of their products and services in the face of this emerging technology:
+By taking these steps, companies can help to ensure the security of their products and services in the face of this emerging technology:

 2. Develop a quantum-resistant strategy: Companies should start developing a strategy for implementing quantum-resistant cryptographic algorithms and protocols.
 This may involve developing new cryptographic algorithms, updating protocols or using existing quantum-resistant cryptographic algorithms.
 The migration strategy should also focus on evaluating the costs and potential challenges associated with the transition.
 This may involve investing in new hardware, software, and training for their employees.
 Product and software development, internal infrastructures, and key management processes shall also be part of this quantum-resistant strategy.